 2. Walk and trot up in a straight line

 Depending on the degree of lameness the horse will be walked and trotted up in a straight line on a hard flat surface.
 This identifies the leg (or legs) that the horse is lame on.
 We also evaluate the gait of the horse as the way in which the horse moves and loads the limb can sometimes give clues to the site of pain and cause of the lameness.
+Our lameness locator can be used to help identify the specific area of lameness – for more information on how this works click here

 3. Flexion tests